These FAQs cover issues that employers may need to consider in relation to Covid-19 and the workplace.

-(Note that, as free Covid-19 tests are no longer generally available, the number of employees reporting to their employer that they have received a positive test result is likely to decrease over time.)
+(Note that, as free Covid-19 tests are no longer generally available and the number of people taking regular tests has decreased, the number of employees reporting to their employer that they have received a positive test result is likely to be fairly low.)

 As noted at question 10, above, individuals who:

 - have symptoms of a respiratory infection and who have a high temperature or do not feel well enough to go to work; or

 are advised to stay at home and avoid contact with others if they can.
 The guidance